MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-deployment.md

 ## Prerequisites

+- Ensure you have updated [.NET Core](https://www.microsoft.com/net/download) to the latest version.

 - Ensure the [Node Package manager](https://nodejs.org/en/) is installed.

 - Install the Azure Bot Service command line (CLI) tools.
 It's important to do this even if you've used the tools before to ensure you have the latest versions.